-CHAPTER 7: Programme Cross-Reference Table
+CHAPTER 7: Programme (or Subject) Cross-Reference Table

-This table is the most important information used by the Board to assess submitted programmes and must be completed in the specified template provided, as prescribed below.
-This table contains a mapping of the hours for theory (T), practicals (P), self-guided (SG) devoted to each element and learning outcomes of the Standards and classified by subject.
-The information provided is required to demonstrate that every element's contents and learning outcomes are covered by the programme modules.
+This table is the most important information used by the Board to assess submitted programmes and subject courses and must be completed in the specified template provided, as prescribed below.
+This table contains a mapping of the hours for theory (T), tutorial (Tu), practical (P), self-guided (SG) devoted to each element and learning outcomes of the Standards and classified by subject.
+The information provided is required to demonstrate that every element's contents and learning outcomes are covered by the programme and subject modules.